The Devil in Miss Jones: Critical reception

 Gene Siskel of the Chicago Tribune also gave the film three stars out of four and called it "a cut above the average skin flick, and that explains why it has done sensational business in New York and Los Angeles.
 It has a story.
 It is well photographed.
 It has a central character who makes a little sense."
 Critical reception was not entirely positive.
 Vincent Canby of The New York Times was negative and called it "a ridiculous new porno film ... which a lot of people, who should have known better, seem to have been conned into finding a breakthrough movie."
 Charles Champlin of the Los Angeles Times wrote that film left him "at a loss to know how to review.
 It has a cinematic proficiency 'Deep Throat' lacks and it also has pretensions to a plot.
 But the plot is still a wraparound for the gymnastics, the appeal is to the hard-core audience and you have the feeling that what is needed is not a review but a second opinion from Masters and Johnson or any competent physiologist."

-William Friedkin has called it a "great film", partly because it was one of the few porn films with a proper storyline.
+Filmmaker William Friedkin has called it a "great film", partly because it was one of the few porn films with a proper storyline.
 It was one of the first films to be inducted into the XRCO Hall of Fame.